Banavasi: History

 5th-century copper coin was discovered here with an inscription in the Kannada script, one of the oldest such coins ever discovered.

-Adikavi Pampa, the first poet of Kannada, wrote his epics in Banavasi.
+Ādikavi Pampa, the first poet of Kannada, wrote his epics in Banavasi.

 The town once was the capital of the Kadamba rulers, an ancient royal dynasty of Karnataka.
 They established themselves there in A.D.
 345 and ruled South India for at least two centuries.